Creating a DIY device for monitoring power consumption using ESP32

 Assembly of the Energy Monitoring System

-After successfully uploading the code to the ESP32, you can commence the project’s construction by 3D printing an enclosure for the system.
-We have provided the STL files for the enclosure, which consists of two parts that can be joined after assembly.
+Once the code is uploaded to the ESP32, you can start building the project by printing a 3D enclosure for the system.
+The enclosure’s STL files have been shared, comprising two parts to be connected post assembly.

 ESP32-Energy-Monitoring-Device (1)